Savannah Guthrie asks for prayers after her mother’s disappearance. Here are key questions surrounding the investigation

 By Elise Hammond, CNN

-(CNN) — Law enforcement believes Nancy Guthrie was abducted from her bed in Arizona, but they’ve been tight-lipped about what details lead them to that conclusion about the 84-year-old mother of “Today” anchor Savannah Guthrie.
+(CNN) — Investigators believe Nancy Guthrie was abducted from her Arizona home, but they’ve been tight-lipped about what led them to that conclusion about the disappearance of the 84-year-old mother of “Today” anchor Savannah Guthrie.

-Nancy Guthrie was last seen at her home in the Catalina Foothills near Tucson Saturday night and police say time is of the essence to find her, especially since she is without crucial medication she takes daily.
+Nancy Guthrie was last seen Saturday night at her home in the Catalina Foothills near Tucson, and police say time is of the essence to find her, especially since she is without crucial daily medication.

-When law enforcement arrived at the house Sunday, they found things that were “very concerning,” Pima County Sheriff Chris Nanos said, and that kicked off a criminal investigation.
+At her house Sunday, law enforcement found a “very concerning” scene that spurred a criminal investigation, Pima County Sheriff Chris Nanos said, adding there is no indication of any threat to the public.

 Savannah Guthrie, who traveled to Tucson after learning her mother was missing, is now asking for prayers for her family.

-Guthrie was last seen Saturday when her family brought her home from dinner around 9:30 p.m., Nanos told CNN.
-They got her in the house and she went to bed, he said.
+Nancy Guthrie was last seen Saturday when her family took her home from dinner around 9:30 p.m., Nanos told CNN.
+They got her in the house, and she went to bed, he said.

 A family member called 911 around noon Sunday to report her missing, Nanos said, and homicide detectives were sent to the home.